dotnet/runtime/docs/pr-guide.md

 ### Option 2: There is a flaky test that is not related to your PR

 * Your assumption should be that a failed test indicates a problem in your PR.
 (If we don't operate this way, chaos ensues.)
 If the test fails when run again, it is almost surely a failure caused by your PR.
 However, there are occasions where unrelated failures occur.
+Here's some ways to know:
-Perhaps you see the same failure in CI results for unrelated active PR's.
+  * Perhaps you see the same failure in CI results for unrelated active PR's.
+  * It's a known issue listed in our [big tracking issue](https://github.com/dotnet/runtime/issues/702).
+  * Its otherwise beyond doubt that your code changes could not have caused this.
+  * If the tests pass on rerun, that may suggest it's not related.
-* In this case, you want to re-run but not necessarily rebase on master.
+* In this situation, you want to re-run but not necessarily rebase on master.
   * To rerun just the failed leg(s):
     * Click on any leg.
 Navigate through the Azure DevOps UI, find the "..." button and choose "Retry failed legs"
     * Or, on the GitHub Checks tab choose "re-run failed checks".
 This will not rebase your change.